spring-io/initializr/README.md

 the application name and URL (name and host values) are suitable for your environment before running `cf push`.

 You can jar up the app and make it executable in any environment.
-Care is needed with the includes and excludes:

-    $ version=1.1.5.RELEASE
-    $ wget -O spring.zip https://repo.spring.io/org/springframework/boot/spring-boot-cli/${version}/spring-boot-cli-${version}-bin.zip
-    $ spring jar --include '+spring.zip' start.jar app.groovy
+    $ spring jar start.jar app.groovy

 To deploy on Cloudfoundry:

     $ cf push start -p start.jar -n start-<space>

 Where `<space>` is the name of the space.
 As a failsafe, and a